-Raymond Woodie is in his first season coaching the Seminoles’ linebackers in 2018 after joining head coach Willie Taggart’s staff for the fourth time.
+Raymond Woodie is in his second season coaching the Seminoles’ linebackers in 2019 after joining head coach Willie Taggart’s staff for the fourth time.

 Woodie coached defensive ends and linebackers at Western Kentucky before serving as linebackers coach, assistant head coach and defensive coordinator at South Florida and then outside linebackers coach and special teams coordinator at Oregon.
 He is one of only three staff members to be with Coach Taggart in every season of his head-coaching career.

 In 2018, Woodie took over a position that returned only seven total starts among the entire linebacker corps.
 The group was led by Dontavious Jackson, who ranked second on the team with 75 tackles and became the first Seminole since 2001 to have multiple games of at least 14 tackles in the same season.
 Jackson, redshirt freshman DeCalon Brooks, sophomore Leonard Warner and true freshman Jaiden Woodbey, who earned Freshman All-America honors while starting all 12 games at the STAR position, all flashed versatility, stuffing each section of the stat sheet with a combined 217 tackles, including 16.0 for loss, one interception, 14 pass breakups, 10 quarterback hurries, three forced fumbles and one fumble recovery.